vietduc1441/vietduc1441.github.io/about.md

 ---
 layout: page
-title: How we work
+title: About
-permalink: /howwework/
+permalink: /about/
 ---

-How we work
+About